-Figure 6.7 presents the percentage of households raising livestock over the last 12 months by district and shows that 72.8% of all households in Gatsibo district raise some type of livestock.
-This is above the rural and national level average.
+Figure 6.7 presents the percentage of households raising livestock over the last 12 months by district and shows that 64% of all households in Nyagatare district raise some type of livestock.

-This percentage is 68.2% at national level, 72.8% in rural areas, 41.8% in urban areas and is between 69% and 76% in other provinces, excluding Kigali City where it is 34.5%.
+This percentage is 68.2% at national level, 72.8% in rural areas, 41.8% in urban areas and between 69% and 76% in other provinces, excluding Kigali City where it is 34.5%.